Food tours now available through October 2025 with more availability coming soon!

 Chef’s Table Four by Brother Luck | Wine and Menu

 Our five-course meal was prepared by chef de cuisine Ashley Brown, who recently appeared on Food Network’s acclaimed cooking competition show, Chopped.
-Not only did she handcraft each dish, but she also personally presented them to us during the entirety of the Chef’s Table.
+Not only did she handcraft each dish, but she also personally presented them to us.
 Working closely with Chef Brown was sommelier David Presseisen, who matched our dishes with unique wines and offered insights on his pairings throughout the evening.

 When speaking about the Chef’s Table experience, Chef Brown told us, “They keep me thinking, keep me wanting to do better in my creativity and giving memorable experiences for my guests… I have never done the same menu twice.
 Every table is always going to be different.”